 This is the Best Method for Cold, Freeze-Thaw States

-- First mechanically fasten anodized aluminum or powder coated iron-angle to edges of concrete to lock in tiles.
+- First mechanically fasten anodized aluminum or powder coated iron-angle to edges of concrete to lock in deck tiles.
 Aluminum angle dimensions should be 2 ½” to 3” (flange) on long side, and ½” to ¾” (stem) on short side.
 Thickness of angle can be 1/16” to 1/8”.
+See Anodized Aluminum page for more info.
 Use Tapcon or other concrete fasteners with beveled head, and then countersink into angle to keep screws level with metal angle.
 This will enable tile to stay flush.

 Setting DekTek Tile Over Existing Concrete Without Adhesive (No Grout)

 - Mechanically fasten anodized aluminum angle at perimeter of the patio/deck to lock tiles in place.

 - Apply solvent based concrete sealer to the top and 4 sides of tile.
 Do not seal bottom of tile.

 - Lay tiles in place with EPDM pads (1/8”- 3/8” thick) under each corner of tile.
 Then tear or cut EPDM pad into 4 smaller pieces and add one smaller piece in center of each tile for additional support.
 Cut tile as needed.
 Install the cut edge of the tile again the perimeter of patio for the best look.

 - Because adhesive is not used, you must apply 2 dabs/bumpers of clear silicone in between each tile joint.
 Wipe excess silicone off the top to help conceal it.
 See Bumper Install video.

 Setting DekTek's Deck Tiles Over Existing Concrete Using Sleepers